wso2/docs-is/en/includes/guides/identity-verification/add-identity-verification-with-onfido.md

     }
     ```

-5. [Optional] To reinitiate the verification process when it is interrupted or paused (with a workflow status of "awaiting_input", indicating that Onfido is waiting for user input), send a POST request to **`<Base URL>/api/users/v1/me/idv/verify`**.
+5. [Optional] To re-initiate the verification process when it is interrupted or paused (with a workflow status of `awaiting_input`, indicating that Onfido is waiting for user input), send a POST request to **`<Base URL>/api/users/v1/me/idv/verify`**.

     ```json
     {